venice1200/SleepyClock/ReadMe.txt

 Libraries:
 You can add libraries to your PIO Project by adding them with the statement "lib_deps" to the file platformio.ini.
 PIO will then download the libs automatically.
-Or you download the libs manually to the "global" storage with "platformio lib -g install lib-name, lib-name2....".
+Or you download the libs manually to the "global" storage with "platformio lib -g install lib-name1, lib-name2....".

 Buttons
    /---------------\